640 South State StreetDover, Delaware 19901

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Pregnancy, oral contraceptives, infection, inflammation, and stress can all increase the copper levels in your blood.
-The medications corticosteroids and corticotropin can reduce your copper levels.
+Pregnancy, birth control pills, infection, inflammation, and stress can all increase the copper levels in your blood.
+The medicines corticosteroids and corticotropin can reduce your copper levels.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.